 3) Physical Activity: Students learn about the physical, emotional, and psychological benefits of healthy lifestyle activities.

 4) Responsible Behavior: Students demonstrate an awareness of rules for safe participation in physical activities.

 Skill developing is worked on through soccer, football, basketball, hockey, badminton, paddleball, volleyball, lacrosse, and softball-type games.
 Additional physical activities include jump roping, frisbee, parachute play, scooter play, and tag games.

 Students engage in written and spoken conversations on a variety of topics, and participate in conversations emphasizing previously learned material.
 They expand their vocabulary in Spanish, to topics such as sports, health, and travel.
 They form sentences with verbs in the present tense and the present progressive.
 They explore cultures of Spanish speaking countries, and examine the relationships among the practices of another culture and their own.

 Students sing a variety of repertoire, independently and in ensembles, with attention to breath control, pitch, tone quality, and dictation.
 Advanced musical concepts of syncopated rhythms, compound meters, and score reading/notations are developed.
-Students experience 20th century history through pop music decades.
-8thgraders are the primary drama performers for the school’s Christmas concert, and perform The Passion play in the spring.
-At the end of the year, they are assigned a DJ project for career exploration.
+8th graders are the primary drama performers for the school’s Christmas concert, and perform The Last Supper play in the spring.

 Students observe, select, and utilize a range of subject matter, symbols, and ideas in their work, and produce artwork that reflects their personal ideas, experiences, and emotions.
 They apply elements and principles of design in their work, discriminating between types of shape, colors, textures, space, balance, and the use of proportion, rhythm, variety, repetition, and movement.
 A variety of art media is explored, including drawing, painting, printmaking, sculpture, and mixed media.